 “Designed Clinical Nutrition” is exactly that: designed (especially prepared based on a specific plan) clinical (pertaining to the results gotten in clinical use or actual practice on huge numbers of patients over many years) nutrition (real food, designed by nature to enable the body to repair itself and grow healthfully).

-In most cases it is concentrated, whole food in a tablet, capsule or powder, prepared using a unique manufacturing process that preserves all of the active enzymes and vital components that make it work as Nature intended.
+In most cases it is concentrated, whole food in a tablet, capsule, or powder, prepared using a unique manufacturing process that preserves all of the active enzymes and vital components that make it work as Nature intended.
 These real food supplements have been designed to match the needs of the body, as determined by the positive response shown when tested against the active Nutrition Response Testing organs/areas that were found on your individual Nutrition Response Testing analysis.
 These are nutrients you are simply not getting, or not assimilating, in your current diet.

-These deficiencies may be due to your past personal eating habits and routines, but it is for sure due, in some large extent, to the lack of quality in the foods commercially available in grocery stores or restaurants today.
+These deficiencies may be due to your past personal eating habits and routines, but it is for sure due, to some large extent, to the lack of quality in the foods commercially available in grocery stores or restaurants today.

 An example of a whole food could be carrots.
 Carrots are high in Vitamin A Complex.
 A “complex” is something made up of many different parts that work together.
 Synthetic vitamin A does not contain the whole “Vitamin A Complex” found in nature.
 So, if we were looking for a food high in Vitamin A, carrots might be one of our choices.